Twisted Diophantine approximation on manifolds: Introduction

 \begin{remark} We have restricted our attention to analytic manifolds for convenience, as was done in \cite{Beresnevich_BA}.
 The reason for this is that we use a Fibering Lemma from \cite{Beresnevich_BA} which was proven for analytic manifolds.
 Although the proof can be generalized to a larger class of manifolds (e.g. $\CC^\infty$), it is not known what the weakest conditions are that guarantee that such a fibering lemma holds. \end{remark}

 Regarding manifolds of $\bfalpha$-twisted Khintchine type for divergence, we need to introduce a stronger assumption on the approximation functions.
 A \emph{Hardy $L$-function} is a function that can be expressed using only the elementary arithmetic operations $+,-,\times,\div$, exponents, logarithms, and real-valued constants, and that is well-defined on some interval of the form $(t_0,\infty)$.
+In what follows the function $\log^{(j)}(q)$ will denote the $j$th iterate of the natural logarithm, which is thus defined and positive on $(t_0,\infty)$ for a sufficiently large $t_0=t_0(j)$.

 \psii{h_i}

 \begin{theorem}[Khintchine type for divergence] Fix $i\geq 1$ and let $\bfalpha$ be an $m\times n$ matrix which is not $\phi_i$-approximable, where

 Then if $\psi$ is a Hardy $L$-function such that \eqref{psiseries} diverges, then $\Twist_\psi(\bfalpha)$ has full measure on any nondegenerate analytic manifold.
 In other words, every nondegenerate analytic manifold is of $\bfalpha$-twisted Khintchine type for divergence over the class of Hardy $L$-functions. \end{theorem}